probcomp/BayesDB/install_scripts/VM_install/README.md

 ==================

 Assuming you have

 1. tabular_predDB installed to ~/
 2. Your desired Jenkins job configuration in config.xml with shell variable $jenkins_config pointing to it

-You can install jenkins with the following commands inside the `guest` OS
+You can install jenkins with the following commands

+    # from the `guest` OS
     cd ~/tabualr_predDB/install_scripts/
     sudo bash setup_jenkins.sh -u bigdata
     python create_jenkins_job_from_config.py --config_filename $jenkins_config